• Menu

 A must-see location is the house and museum of Bouboulina, a famous heroine of the Greek revolution in 1821, who also has a statue in the town centre.
 Another intriguing location waits hidden within a cove in the form of the Cave of Bekiris, or the “fairy cave”, near the beach of Agii Anargiri.
 You can swim right into this natural cave and witness its trademark sparkling rocks.
 On the topic of seclusion, Spetses has a few secluded nudist beaches in its repertoire for those wanting to eliminate those pesky tan lines.

-Different events take place on the island throughout the year, such as the Armata every September, where there is a re-enactment of the naval battle in 1822 between the Greeks and Turks concluding with a grandiose fireworks display.
-In May the island comes alive for the Spetsathlon, a huge sport including a world-famous triathlon.
+Different events take place on the island throughout the year, such as the Armata every September, where there is a re-enactment of the naval battle in 1822 between the Greeks and Turks, concluding with a grandiose fireworks display.
+In May, the island comes alive for the Spetsathlon, a huge sports event including a world-famous triathlon.

 Book your ferry tickets here